Anti-Bribery for Sales · Module 2 of 2

 Cooper Banks

 No tickets, no roundtable, no gift card.
 The proposal closes the bid.
-I'll lead a tighter technical narrative and offer Bree a half-day site visit at the test rig the week after submission, on the books.
-Lila writes the file note today: rugby idea raised, considered, refused, with reasons.
+Tighter technical narrative plus a post-submission site visit, on the books.
+Lila files the note today: raised, considered, refused.

 Sasha O'Brien

-If we lose this and Brightline took her to the rugby, you understand what I'll be hearing in the post-mortem.
+If we lose this and Brightline took her to the rugby, you know what I'll hear in the post-mortem.

 Cooper Banks

-If we lose Westpine because Bree scored a hosted box higher than a AUD $2.8M technical proposal, that's a procurement we never held in the first place.
-The cost of finding out is ten days.
-The cost of not finding out is on a register the AFP / NSW DPP can subpoena.
+If we lose because Bree scored a hosted box over a AUD $2.8M technical proposal, that's a procurement we never held.
+Cost of finding out is ten days.
+Cost of not is on a register the AFP / NSW DPP can subpoena.

 Sasha O'Brien

 Lila, file the note.
-Cooper, send me the technical narrative draft tonight.
+Cooper, technical narrative draft tonight.

 Portrait of Lila Tran